What is Sustainability?

 Sustainability is the act of incorporating environmental responsibility, social equity and economic viability in all aspects of the winemaking process in order to ensure that future generations will be able to enjoy the fruits of the land as we enjoy them today.
 In its purest form sustainability is the act of living and doing business in ways that do not deplete the natural environment and its precious resources.

-With the ever-rising threat of global warming and increasing fossil fuel consumption around the world it is more important now than ever before to conduct business in a sustainable manner.
 At Castoro Cellars we believe that every little bit helps and every positive change makes a difference that can be felt across the world.
-For this reason, Castoro Cellars has been at the forefront of sustainable farming and winemaking in Paso Robles for nearly 30 years.
+For this reason, we have been at the forefront of sustainable farming and winemaking in Paso Robles for nearly 30 years.

 Sun Powered Summer Concert Series:

 At Castoro Cellars our summer concert series is run completely on solar power provided by a mobile solar generator.
 This generator is provided by our friends at Mobile Solar Power and produces reliable, clean power and clear sound without interference or electronic buzzing.